 Stick to Doggy Treats

-Candy is not the only danger to be aware of.
+Candy is not the only danger to beware of.
 Glow sticks are filled with many different chemicals such as hydrogen peroxide and dibutyl phthalate.
 Most of them are not deadly if ingested, but they can cause an upset stomach.
 In the event your pet ingests something dangerous, call the 24-hour ASPCA Animal Poison Control hotline at 888-426-4435.

 Dress for Success